weter123/Online-Forum/README.md

 2022-08-08:   Created and updated DefType, Resolver and function call changePassword. set up GraphQL Mutation for change Password in client. found bug that prevented input change in the Password Confirm input field.

-2022-08-09: Update Thread and ThreadItem Objects to accomidate points system and the changes made to User Object and userReducer.
+2022-08-09: Update Thread and ThreadItem Objects to accommodate points system and the changes made to User Object and userReducer.
 Set up getThreadById GraphQL Query.

 2022-08-10: Utilized GraphQL queries to fetch data threads and display them in the client.

+2022-08-11: Fixed bug that prevented date from displaying.

+2022-08-12: set up point system (threadpoints and threadItempoints).

 2022-08-16: utilized GraphQL queries and mutation to create Threads and fetch threads by Id and Category.
 Completed the Project.